What is a WiFi Extender or WiFi Booster?

 Do You Need a WiFi Extender?

 Sometimes your WiFi router placement is the culprit for your dead spot woes.
 Before purchasing a WiFi extender, try placing your wireless router in the most centralized location of your living space.
 If your router is in a far corner of your home, you are probably not maximizing its WiFi reach.
 By placing your router as close to the middle of your home as possible, you can take advantage of the full 360° coverage of the WiFi signal.
 However, the layout of your home might not lend itself to put the wireless router in an open, centralized area.
 Or you also might find that after you put your router in the best possible location, you still have WiFi dead zones.
-In both cases case, you may want to consider using a WiFi extender.
+In both cases case, you may want to consider using a WiFi booster.

-Choosing the Right Range Extender
+Choosing the Right WiFi Extender

-Range extenders offer a great solution to insufficient WiFi coverage, as long as they match the home wireless network capabilities of your current router.
-Though a range extender will still function with a wireless router that has a different network speed, it won’t improve or "up-convert” your existing router's capabilities, so don't purchase a fancy extender with features that aren't compatible with your older router equipment.
+WiFi extenders offer a great solution to insufficient WiFi coverage, as long as they match the home wireless network capabilities of your current router.
+Though a WiFi booster will still function with a wireless router that has a different network speed, it won’t improve or "up-convert” your existing router's capabilities, so don't purchase a fancy extender with features that aren't compatible with your older router equipment.
 Similarly, if your existing router is capable of handling higher frequencies, don’t skimp with an extender that has limited WiFi standards.
 For example, if you have a MU-MIMO WiFi router, ensure you get a range extender that has MU-MIMO capabilities.
 The only exception to this rule is if you are future proofing—choosing an advanced range extender such as Wireless-AC with the intention of upgrading to a matching router.

 WiFi extenders also come in a desktop or plug-in.
 Desktop range extenders look like a small router and usually boast higher speeds.
 Desktop versions typically have several Ethernet ports, so you can really maximize you internet speed by connecting your device directly.
 Their size and need to have a space to sit on are their disadvantages.

-Plug-ins, on the other hand, connect directly to the electrical socket of your wall, so it does not need to be placed on a surface.
+Plug-in WiFi extenders, on the other hand, connect directly to the electrical socket of your wall, so it does not need to be placed on a surface.
 Plug-ins could feature a single Ethernet port and a power-thru so you can still use the electrical socket with the extender connected.

 How to Setup Your Range Extender

-A range extender is easy to install and can be set up in a snap—just plug it in, press the WPS button on both your router and extender, and voila!
+A WiFi range extender is easy to install and can be set up in a snap—just plug it in, press the WPS button on both your router and extender, and voila!
 You are ready to connect to the internet.
 Plug the extender in where the signal range of your home WiFi router is strong, but not too close to the router itself or you won't find a signal any further out than the router could've managed in the first place.